Our mission is to expedite response and recovery time for services and supplies after a disaster for affected communities.

 As a 501(c)3 we partner with organizations and agencies to address unmet needs after a disaster.

-Our primary goal is to streamline efforts and information for communities by sharing valuable and informative details of every major disaster relief activity and participating collaborations with other jurisdictions.
+Our primary goal is to streamline efforts, supplies and information for communities by sharing valuable and informative details of major disaster relief activity and participating collaborations with other jurisdictions.

 Combining different parts of various groups to help piece the lives of others back together again